 - Check the weather forecast.
 Cloud cover will obscure the lights

 - Check the Aurora forecast.
 Yes, there are forecasts that show the chance that the lights will appear!
-Here is a forecast from the University of Alaska.
+Here is an aurora forecast from the University of Alaska.

 - Avoid the full moon.
 You can sometimes see the lights with a full moon, but it can make it harder.
 A quarter moon or less is said to be the best.

-- The lights often show up late in the night so be prepared to stay up well into the night!
+- The lights often show up late in the night so be prepared to stay up!
+It’s worth it!

 - If you are staying in a hotel in Fairbanks some of them will provide an aurora wake up call!